-- make introductions as necessary - invite the employee to re-state their grievance and how they would like to see it resolved - put care and thought into resolving grievances.
-They are not normally issues calling for snap decisions. - consider adjourning the meeting if it is necessary to investigate any new facts which arise - sum up the main points - tell the employee when they might reasonably expect a response
+- discussion and dialogue may lead to an amicable solution. - · make introductions as necessary. - invite the employee to re-state their grievance and how they would like to see it resolved. - put care and thought into resolving grievances.
+They are not normally issues calling for snap decisions. - consider adjourning the meeting if it is necessary to investigate any new facts which arise. - sum up the main points. - tell the employee when they might reasonably expect a response.